 With so many Medicare plan options available, it’s hard to know which plan will meet your medical needs—especially when it comes to coverage.
 Plans F and G are known as Medicare (or Medigap) Supplement plans.
 They cover the excess charges that Original Medicare does not, such as out-of-pocket costs for hospital and doctor's office care.

-It’s important to note that as of December 31, 2019, Plan F is no longer available for new enrollment.
-However, if you already have Plan F, you can keep it, making the decision between Medicare Plan F vs. Plan G an important one.
+It’s important to note that as of December 31, 2019, Plan F is no longer available for new Medicare enrollees.
+However, if you enrolled in Medicare before 2019 or already have Plan F, the decision between Medicare Plan F vs. Plan G is still an important one.

 By comparing Medicare Plan F vs. Plan G, you can determine whether staying with Plan F or switching to Plan G can better supplement your existing coverage.